-I had been meaning for months to make Roman Shades for both the morning room and the upstairs landing.
+I planned for months to make Roman Shades for our morning room and upstairs landing.
 These windows are located in the back of the house and get a lot of hot afternoon sun as the house is east-facing.
-In the summer, this results in both of these areas being significantly warmer than the rest of the house and generally unpleasant.
+In the summer, this results in both of these areas being significantly warmer than the rest of the house.
 Because the house is very old, none of the windows are standard sizes.
-It isn’t possible to find prefabricated window treatments that are the correct size, so I decided to make them myself.
+It wasn’t possible to find prefabricated window treatments that are the correct size, so I decided to make them myself.

 I have to say, as a casual sewer, this project was tricky- primarily because of the size.
 It was difficult to cut the fabric and ensure everything was square.
 It was also quite an expensive project- but still less than half of what it would have cost to have them custom made by a professional.
 Overall, I am very happy with the results.
 With the blackout lining, they keep out a lot of the sunlight and I am hopeful they will help reduce our energy consumption this summer.

 3. Vintage piano bench restoration

 We have been looking for a small bench for our guestroom for quite a while.
 Just before quarantine began, we found a well-worn vintage piano bench at a local antique store.
 The bench had been painted black at some point and the paint was badly scratched, so we decided to strip it down to its original color.